 I actually started working quite early.
 I had just finished my first year of studies when I got a scholarship opportunity in a software engineering company.
 The company was Execom, and I am not sure if I was even 20 when I first walked through the door.
 That’s when the real learning started.

 As part of the scholarship, I was involved there for 20 hours a week.
 I was lucky to be assigned to a large team on a project related to maritime transport and communication, which, in hindsight, was a great entry point into a professional career.
-I really felt accepted there, I had great mentorship, and I even tagged along with the team on a ski trip maybe one month into my scholarship where I got to know everyone a bit better.
+I really felt accepted there, I had great mentorship, and I even tagged along with the team on a ski trip about one month into my scholarship where I got to know everyone a bit better.
 And after about 8 or 9 months, I started working full time there and I was assigned to my first actual project.
 This was an important milestone for me, because it wasn’t a scholarship anymore.
 I was no longer just learning and being a kind of an investment for the company, but I was able to give something back.

 Was it intimidating to enter the industry at such a young age?